nerdalert/aws-ansible-kubernetes/README.md

 - An active AWS account.
 The default profiles and VPCs are sufficient.
 The default instance type used is `t2.micro` which is free tier eligible.
 The default AMI image used is Fedora but can be changed to any Linux flavor in the ENV file shown in the next section.
-- Python (newer the version the better), latest version can be found at [Download the latest version of Python](https://www.python.org/downloads/)
+- Python - (newer the version the better) latest version can be found at [Download the latest version of Python](https://www.python.org/downloads/)
 - Ansible - instructions in next section or at [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible)